redhat-cop/cloud.vmware_ops/roles/deploy_ovf/README.md

 A role to deploy a VM from an OVF file.
 The OVF can be located on the `ansible_host` filesystem, at a URL, or located in a content library.

-## Requirements
+## Dependencies

 N/A

 ## Role Variables
 ### Auth
 - **deploy_ovf_username**:
   - str, Required.
-The vSphere vCenter or ESXI host username.
+The vSphere vCenter or ESXi host username.

 - **deploy_ovf_password**:
   - str, Required.
-The vSphere vCenter or ESXI host password.
+The vSphere vCenter or ESXi host password.

 - **deploy_ovf_hostname**:
   - str, Required.
-The hostname or IP address of the vSphere vCenter or ESXI host.
+The hostname or IP address of the vSphere vCenter or ESXi host.

 - **deploy_ovf_validate_certs**
   - bool, Allows connection when SSL certificates are not valid.
 Set to false when certificates are not trusted.

 - **deploy_ovf_port**:
-  - str or int, The port to use to authenticate to the vSphere vCenter or ESXI host.
+  - str or int, The port to use to authenticate to the vSphere vCenter or ESXi host.

 ### Placement
 - **deploy_ovf_cluster_name**:
   - str, The name of the cluster in vSphere vCenter to configure.
-Required if your connecting to a vcenter cluster and `deploy_ovf_esxi_host` is not provided.
+Required if your connecting to a vCenter cluster and `deploy_ovf_esxi_host` is not provided.

 - **deploy_ovf_datacenter_name**:
   - str, Required.
 The name of the datacenter in vSphere vCenter where the virtual machine should be deployed.